algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 **Data Validation**:

-The algorithm starts by validating the input data from the `USA-roads.csv` file.
+The algorithm can validate the input data from the `USA-roads.csv` file.
 It checks for missing or malformed entries, ensures the graph is bidirectional, and verifies connectivity between landmarks.

+#### Core Algorithm

+To perform the algorithm, we woould need to create a weighted graph.

 **Graph Construction**:
 A weighted graph is constructed, where:
-Nodes represent landmarks.
-Edges represent roads, with weights corresponding to travel time or distance.
+10 global nodes are determined as the graphs' edges.
+These nodes are connected to every single node, and connections are stored in a list.

 The edges are handled as a structure: